yupenghe/REPTILE/README.md

 #### Evaluating enhancer prediction results
-The area under the receiver operating characteristic curve (AUROC), area under the precision-recall curve (AUPR) and other metrics will be calculated to evaluation the prediction accuracy.
+The area under the receiver operating characteristic curve (AUROC), area under the precision-recall curve (AUPR) and other metrics will be calculated for users to evaluate the prediction accuracy.
 ```
 REPTILE_evaluate_prediction.R
 	-p query_region_file_with_combined_score \